bmcphail05/academic-kickstart/content/authors/admin/_index.md

 I am a PhD student in sociology at Purdue University in West Lafayette, Indiana.
 My research interests include religion, family, health, religious ecology, and East Asia.

+My dissertation examines how the religious ecology of local social environments in mainland China affect the health and mortality of the people in them.

 I am currently a graduate student instructor in the [Purdue Sociology Department](https://www.cla.purdue.edu/sociology/), a research assistant at the [Center on Religion and the Global East](http://www.globaleast.org/), and an editorial assistant for the [*Review of Religion and Chinese Society*](http://booksandjournals.brillonline.com/content/journals/22143955).

 Click here for [**my CV**](files/bmcphail_cv.pdf).